-This is to certify that I, , being desirous of participating in a field trip (out the classroom), fully understand and take full responsibility of any mishap, and personal injury and accept any and all risks that may be involved in this field trip and the Instructor will not be held responsible for it and I agree to hold harmless the Instructor, this School, its Owners, Officers, Directors, and/or its beneficiaries in the event of any accident or incident resulting in injury, death, or damage to or loss of property.
-I understand that this waiver shall remain in force for my participation during the entire training period.
-Student Name: (please print clearly) Student Signature: Date: Instructor Name Instructor Signature Date Witnessed By: (School Rep. Name) Witness Signature: Date:
+participating in a field trip (out the classroom), fully understand and take full responsibility of any mishap,

+This is to certify that I, \

+will not be held responsible for it and I ag risks that may be involved in this field trip and the Instructor ree to hold harmless the Instructor, this School, its Owners, in the event of any accident or incident resulting in injury,

+I understand that this waiver shall rema period. in in force for my participation during the entire training

+Student Name: (please print clearly)

+Student Signature:

+Date:

+Instructor Name

+Instructor Signature

+Date

+Witnessed By: (School Rep. Name)

+Witness Signature:

+Date: